Learning Outcomes

 Similar to Charging Orders, there is a two-stage process:

-- Final TPDO: A hearing takes place where the court decides whether to order the third party to pay the frozen funds to the judgment creditor.
-The debtor can raise objections (e.g., the funds belong to someone else).
+- Final TPDO: After the debtor and third party have an opportunity to respond, the court decides whether to order the third party to pay the frozen funds to the creditor.
+The debtor may object on grounds such as the funds belonging to someone else or being exempt (e.g., trust funds).

 Worked Example 1.3